kerkeslager/dotfiles/readme.md

 These are my Bash configuration files.
-I use them on Xubuntu Linux and Mac OS X, but I see no reason why they would not work on other Unix-like systems.
+I use them on Trisquel Linux and Mac OS X, but I see no reason why they would not work on other Unix-like systems.

 Code is licensed under the MIT License (included in the file "license.txt")